Have I made some spectacular mistakes in my life! A couple of those could’ve permanently driven me over the edge (and did, for a little while).

 … I’ve mentored literally hundreds of people — thousands of hours — all over the world.

-Mindful awareness is part of the signature program I’ve developed for my clients.
-I completed the MBSR (Mindfulness-Based Stress Reduction) 8-week on-site training, with Michelle DuVall, in Albuquerque, NM.
+I completed the MBSR (Mindfulness-Based Stress Reduction) on-site training, with Michelle DuVall, in Albuquerque, NM.

 Before that, I studied Tibetan Buddhism and meditation with Dr. Reginald Ray, in Boulder CO.
 The focus was Reggie’s brilliant program called Meditating With the Body.